yangxvlin/comp90025-pmc-notes/README.md

     - parallel algorithm complexity perspective
       - While parallel algorithm complexity is a governed by the machine’s architecture upon which it executes, there are further aspects that can be considered, how messages are transmitted through the machine and what impact this can have on performance.
         - These considerations need to address the communication patterns that are required by parallel algorithms.
-  - efficient implementation of below often **depends on** the physical architecture of the machine.
+  - efficient implementation of below communication pattern often **depends on** the physical architecture of the machine.
     - N: #nodes
     - |primitive|source|destination|def|useful when|
       |---|---|---|---|---|